 Amendments C50 and C110 implemented the Greater Shepparton Heritage Study Stage II and the Greater Shepparton Heritage Study Stage IIB in the Greater Shepparton Planning Scheme (Planning Scheme) in 2007 and 2013.

-Amendments C204 and C216 (interim heritage controls) sought to implement the recommendations of the Greater Shepparton Heritage Study Stage IIC on an interim basis while permanent controls were prepared through Amendment C205 (permanent heritage controls).
+Amendments C204 and C216 (interim heritage controls) implemented the recommendations of the Greater Shepparton Heritage Study Stage IIC on an interim basis while permanent controls were prepared through Amendment C205 (permanent heritage controls).
 Interim heritage controls are commonly used by councils across Victoria to ensure places are protected during the consideration of a planning scheme amendment seeking to apply permanent heritage controls.

-Amendment C205 seeks to give effect to the findings and recommendations of the amalgamated Draft Study in the Planning Scheme.
+Amendment C205 seeks to give effect to the findings and recommendations of the Study in the Planning Scheme.
 The Study consolidates and updates the recommendations of three heritage studies prepared from 2004-2017 into one document.

 The exhibition period commenced on Thursday, 13 June 2019 and concluded on Monday, 26 August 2019.
-All land owners and occupiers of land were notified about the Amendment process and how they can make a submission to Amendment C205.
+All land owners and occupiers of land were notified about the Amendment and how to make a submission.

 A Directions Hearing was held on Friday, 18 October 2019 at Council offices at 90 Welsford Street, Shepparton.